Nexus Counselling Services

 • Therapist self-disclosure

-• Client's understanding and/or experiences of societal and cultural norms and expectations
+• A client’s understanding and/or experiences of societal and cultural norms and expectations

 • Meaning-making